Menu

 Maitake

-A woman holding her shoulder or lower neck in painThe NEM stress response becomes active when stress becomes chronic and severe.
+The NEM stress response becomes active when stress becomes chronic and severe.
 Its main purpose lies in its ability to help your body handle this kind of ongoing stress.
-Made up of six circuits with three organs or systems in each circuit, the NEM circuits are inter-related.
+Made up of six circuits with three organs or systems in each circuit, the NEM circuits are interrelated.
 What affects one, affects others.

 Inflammation and Detoxification Circuits

 The polysaccharides in the best mushroom adaptogens work to support and boost the immune system which forms the shared boundary between the inflammation and detoxification circuits.
-With all of the research which shows inflammation to play a role in many chronic illness conditions, properties that boost the immune system will benefit the functioning of this circuit.
+With all of the research that shows inflammation to play a role in many chronic illness conditions, properties that boost the immune system will benefit the functioning of this circuit.
 In addition, the functioning of the detoxification circuit proves vital for ridding the body of toxins.
 Boosting this essential part of this circuit will serve to improve overall health.

 Inflammation and Neuroaffect Circuits